farhiongit/Ctemplates/README.md

     typedef char * pchar;

 Evaluated variables should not be used for the first parameter of template functions.
-Since mecro are extensively used, this would otherwise have unintended side effects [2] (at least as long as GNU C language extensions `__auto' and Statements and Declarations in Expressions are not part of the standard C language.)
+Since mecro are extensively used, this would otherwise have unintended side effects [2] (at least as long as GNU C language extensions `__auto` and Statements and Declarations in Expressions are not part of the standard C language.)

 Avoid